mjclemente/sendgrid.cfc/README.md

 sendgrid = new sendgridcfc.sendgrid( apiKey = 'xxx' );
 ```

+Note that this wrapper was not designed to be placed within the shared CustomTags directory.
+If implemented as a CustomTag, it will conflict with the older `mail()` [function syntax](https://helpx.adobe.com/coldfusion/cfml-reference/script-functions-implemented-as-cfcs/mail.html), as discussed in [this issue](https://github.com/mjclemente/sendgrid.cfc/issues/4).

 ### Use as a ColdBox Module

 To use the wrapper as a ColdBox Module you will need to pass the configuration settings in from your `config/Coldbox.cfc`.
 This is done within the `moduleSettings` struct: